asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 During the game, control of tiles can be flipped from the owner to the opponent.
 After all one wins the game by controlling more tiles.

 All this neatly fits into a `u8`!
-And Odin has bitsets native into the language.
+And Odin has bit-sets native into the language.
 When I was asking questions in Odin's discord, Ginger Bill (BDFL of Odin) suggested this structure.

 ```odin
 // 0b 0 0 _ 0 0 0 _ 0 0 0